The Science Party space policy is to:

 - Undertake a Space Innovation and Growth Strategy Study.

-1. Establish a space agency
+1. Strengthen our space agency

 - Developing a strong, internationally recognised, Australian space expertise and capability;